pengbohua/Pengbohua/_posts/2017-07-15-commencement-ceremony.markdown

 <div class="col three caption">
     Ocean and ships
 </div>
-As luck would have it, I was one of the few university students who had experience sailing on a armed cruising ship.
+As luck would have it, I am one of the few university students who have experienced sailing on a armed cruising ship.
 I really enjoyed my time on the sea!
 <div class="img_row">
     <img  src="{{ site.baseurl }}/assets/img/cap.png">
 </div>